 The big day is almost here.
 Are you ready?
 Here are some things to help prepare for your delivery at Liberty Hospital.

+Call 816.792.7229 to schedule your review between your 30th and 34th week of pregnancy.
+A pre-admission review allows you to talk one-on-one with a Birthing Center registered nurse.
+It takes about an hour to complete.
 The nurse will complete your health profile before going into labor.
-Ultimately this will shorten your admission process and allow your healthcare providers to prepare for your care in advance.
+This will shorten your admission process and allow your healthcare providers to prepare for your care in advance.

 During your pre-admission review, a nurse will: